 - How we plan to get there: Explain your plan for solving the problem and what resources would be necessary to achieve this goal.

-- You need not provide extensive supporting data and research at this time, but you may be called upon to provide this information as the proposal develops.
+Applicants need not provide extensive supporting data and research at this time but may be called upon to provide this information as the proposal develops.

-After submission, Senior Associate Dean Ebarb will review your proposal, ask for clarification if needed, and schedule a meeting to discuss next steps.
+After submission, Senior Associate Dean Ebarb will review the proposal, ask for clarification if needed, and schedule a meeting to discuss next steps.
 If selected for final review, the proposal will be developed to include a budget and appropriate supporting documents.
-Once a final proposal is complete it will be shared with Dean David Reingold for his review.
+Once a final proposal is complete it will be shared with Dean David Reingold for his review and approval.

 Proposals will be reviewed upon submission.
-Awards will be made until all funds are expended for the year.
+Awards will be made until all funds are committed for the year.